KonradBu/NeonRandom/README.md

 https://github.com/MOPSKATER/NeonLite/releases

 ## Contributing
 If you have any question etc. feel free to dm me on Discord (rrakea).
-If your interested in Neon White modding, check out the speedrunning Discord, you can find on the speedrun.com page.
+If your interested in Neon White modding, check out the speedrunning Discord, you can find it on the speedrun.com page.